nasa/oceandata-notebooks/docs/notebooks/oci/oci_no2_new.md

 # 6. Search and open Level-2 trace gas data

-PACE OCI trace gas data is also available as Level-2 granules.
+PACE OCI trace gas data are also available as Level-2 granules.
 Let's search, open, and plot L2 TRGAS data of the LA region for two weeks in July 2025.

 ```{code-cell} ipython3
 tspan = ("2025-07-01", "2025-07-14")